googleapis/gapic-generator-php/DEVELOPMENT.md

     bazel run tests/Integration:asset_update
     ```

-    -   Update all goldens:
+    -   Updating integration test goldens:

-    > This is useful if you have changed something in the generation process(_for example, renamed a variable in a generator_) and you want to recreate the test files that will be used for comparison.
+    You will need to update the integration golden test files if you change something in the generation process that modifies the output (_for example, renaming a variable).

     ```
     bazel clean --expunge && \